ibm-cloud-docs/cloud-object-storage/web-application.md

 Using containers, like Docker, speeds up development and eases testing and supports automated deployment.
 A container is a lightweight structure that doesn't need an operating system, just your code and configuration for everything from dependencies to settings.

-[Docker](https://www.docker.com){: external} is installed as part of the Developer Tools, and we need it.
+[Docker](https://www.docker.com){: external} is installed as part of the Developer Tools, and you need it.
 Its work takes place mostly in the background within routines that scaffold your new app.
 Docker must be running for the build commands to work.
 Go ahead and create a Docker account online at [Docker hub](https://hub.docker.com){: external}, run the Docker app, and sign in.

 ### Installing Node.js
 {: #tutorial-wa-install-node}